 Sure, your kids could use some help covering funeral costs, but life insurance can do so much more .

 Let’s say you’re currently employed with a basic life insurance policy through your job.
 That typically ranges from $25,000 to $100,000 (roughly equal to your annual salary).
 That’s a good start, but it might not be enough to cover your family’s needs.
 And this type of term life policy means you’ll likely lose that coverage if you ever change jobs.

 Or let’s say you’re a stay-at-home parent.
 Do you need life insurance?
 Well, think of it this way: how much might it cost to replace all the value you provide?
 From cooking, cleaning, nursing, teaching, bookkeeping, chauffeuring, and more, studies have shown that if parents earned a salary, they’d make $184,820 a year.
 If only, right?

 No matter your parenting situation, your partner or kids would irrefutably feel the financial effects of your loss, and a life insurance policy can help offer them some protection.

 What Can A Life Insurance Payout Cover?

-A life insurance death benefit is paid directly to your chosen beneficiaries (usually tax-free).
-There are no limits to what it can cover, but here are some things parents might consider when determining the amount of coverage they’ll need to support their financial obligations if they die unexpectedly.
+A life insurance death benefit is paid directly to your chosen (usually tax-free).
+There are no limits to what it can cover, but here are some things parents might consider when determining the they’ll need to support their financial obligations if they die unexpectedly.